-There’s no better way to waste half an hour than with a casual game.
+There’s no better way to waste half an hour than with the best casual games.
 Whether it’s a pick-up-and-play puzzler, or an idle tycoon tap-a-thon, sometimes an easy time is a good time, and we have no problem with that at all.

 Our list of the best mobile casual games has all you need to take a load off while you’re loading up.
 As it’s so hard to define exactly what a casual game is, we’ve tried to include a decent amount of variation with these titles, so you can find something that best suits you.
 That means we’ve got a little bit of everything here, so you can concentrate on taking it easy.

 If you’re still not sure what to play but love a good theme, why not check out our picks for the best samurai games, assassin games, fashion games, and cowboy games.
 Or, if you prefer an athletic pursuit in your leisure time, browse through our lists of the best football games, basketball games, bowling games, and tennis games.

 With that out of the way let’s kick back, relax, and saunter into our list of the best mobile casual games.
 The best mobile casual games are:

 What the Golf?

 We love a wacky sports sim that pushes you to think outside of the box, and What the Golf? delivers on all fronts.
 With an impressive amount of levels to eat away at your time, you’ll be blown away by the outrageous mini-games that involve crab golf, some stealth elements, and even a Portal tribute section.

 While it’s not a live-service game like others on this list, the lack of new content isn’t really an issue for What the Golf? due to a surprising depth in the amount of content available.
 If you’d prefer something a little more serious, and with a little less crab, be sure to check out our list of the best golf games on Switch and mobile.